Surprise gain in Japan's machinery orders masks cooling investment outlook

 Wednesday's data showed core orders from manufacturers jumped 16.3% month-on-month in April, boosted by internal-combustion engines, chemicals, transport and construction machinery.
 Non-manufacturers' orders rose 1.2% in April led by computers.

-Compared with a year earlier, core orders, which exclude ships and generators, rose 2.5% in April, versus a 5.3% drop seen by economists, the Cabinet Office data showed.
+Compared with a year earlier, core orders, which exclude ships and electricity utilities, rose 2.5% in April, versus a 5.3% drop seen by economists, the Cabinet Office data showed.

 (Reporting by Tetsushi Kajimoto; Editing by Sam Holmes & Shri Navaratnam)